dhruvdesai14/Gold-Price-Analysis-Dashboard/README.md

 ## Overview

-This dashboard, created using Tableau, provides a historical analysis of gold prices from 1971 to 2021.
-It visualizes key trends, annual returns, and yearly volatility in gold prices, offering insights into its performance as an investment over the past five decades.
-The dashboard is designed to provide stakeholders with a quick and informative overview of gold price dynamics.
+This dashboard is built on Tableau and gives an overview of gold price history across 50 years from 1971-2021.
+This infographic visualizes notable trends, yearly returns, and annual volatility in gold prices to provide a glimpse of its investment performance over the last five decades.
+The dashboard aims to offer its stakeholders a short and informative look into the dynamics of gold prices.

 ---

 ## Key Visualizations

-The dashboard is divided into four distinct sections, each providing a unique perspective on gold price data:
+The dashboard consists of four sections, presenting different aspects of gold price information:

 *   **Gold Price Trends (Yearly Closing Price):** A line chart illustrating the yearly closing price of gold, showing overall price trends over time.
-*   **Gold Price Yearly % Change:** A bar chart displaying the annual percentage change in gold prices, highlighting periods of significant growth and decline.
+*   **Gold Price Yearly % Change:** A bar chart expresing the annual percentage change in gold prices, highlights periods of significant growth and decline.
-*   **5-Year & 10-Year Returns:** A line chart comparing the average 5-year and 10-year returns on gold, demonstrating longer-term investment performance.
+*   **5-Year & 10-Year Returns:** A line chart comparing the average 5-year and 10-year returns, demonstrating longer-term investment performance.
 *   **Yearly Highs & Lows:** An area chart highlighting the yearly high and low prices of gold, illustrating annual price volatility.

 The dashboard also prominently displays the following key metrics: